 When do I need to submit my packaging?

-A distributor submitting for the first time is automatically entered into the scheme but they may choose to withdraw from it at any time.
-Video works submitted by members of the scheme are not classified until packaging for that work has been approved by the VPRC, or we have received notification in writing of your wish to opt out of the scheme.
+A customer submitting content to us for the first time is automatically entered into the scheme.
+They may choose to withdraw from it at any time.
+Video works submitted by members of the scheme are not classified until the packaging is approved by the VPRC, or the customer sends notification in writing of their wish to opt out of the scheme.
 Approved packaging carries the VPRC logo.

 Customers wishing to opt out of the VPRC scheme should email firstname.lastname@example.org.